tipsi/tipsi-dropdown-ios/README.md

 * Specta, Expecta, FBSnapshotTestCase (for testing only)

 ## Installation
-TPSDropDown [CocoaPods](http://cocoapods.org).
+TPSDropDown is available via [CocoaPods](http://cocoapods.org).
 To install it add the following line to your Podfile:

 ```ruby
     pod 'TPSDropDown'